Tapestry (NYSE:TPR) Issues FY 2022 Earnings Guidance

-Tapestry (NYSE:TPR) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Tapestry (NYSE:TPR) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $3.300-$3.350 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.180.
 The company issued revenue guidance of $6.40 billion-$6.40 billion, compared to the consensus revenue estimate of $6.08 billion.

-Tapestry (NYSE:TPR) last released its earnings results on Wednesday, August 18th.
-The luxury accessories retailer reported $0.74 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.69 by $0.05.
-The firm had revenue of $1.62 billion for the quarter, compared to analysts’ expectations of $1.56 billion.
-Tapestry had a net margin of 14.52% and a return on equity of 28.77%.
-The company’s quarterly revenue was up 126.0% on a year-over-year basis.
-During the same period in the previous year, the company earned ($0.25) earnings per share.
-On average, research analysts anticipate that Tapestry will post 3.34 earnings per share for the current year.
+Several analysts have recently weighed in on the stock.
+The Goldman Sachs Group assumed coverage on shares of Tapestry in a research report on Wednesday, July 14th.
+They set a neutral rating and a $42.00 price objective for the company.
+Robert W. Baird boosted their price objective on shares of Tapestry from $58.00 to $60.00 and gave the stock an outperform rating in a research report on Friday, August 20th.
+Citigroup reduced their price objective on shares of Tapestry from $49.00 to $45.00 and set a neutral rating for the company in a research report on Monday, August 23rd.
+Finally, UBS Group reduced their price objective on shares of Tapestry from $53.00 to $47.00 and set a neutral rating for the company in a research report on Friday, August 20th.
+Eight analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company.
+Based on data from MarketBeat, the company has a consensus rating of Buy and an average price target of $45.62.

-A number of analysts recently commented on TPR shares.
-The Goldman Sachs Group started coverage on shares of Tapestry in a research note on Wednesday, July 14th.
-They set a neutral rating and a $42.00 price target on the stock.
-Robert W. Baird upped their price target on shares of Tapestry from $58.00 to $60.00 and gave the company an outperform rating in a research note on Friday, August 20th.
-Citigroup dropped their price target on shares of Tapestry from $49.00 to $45.00 and set a neutral rating on the stock in a research note on Monday, August 23rd.
-UBS Group dropped their price target on shares of Tapestry from $53.00 to $47.00 and set a neutral rating on the stock in a research note on Friday, August 20th.
-Finally, MKM Partners upped their target price on shares of Tapestry from $38.00 to $47.00 and gave the stock a neutral rating in a report on Monday, May 17th.
-Eight equities research analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has an average rating of Buy and a consensus price target of $43.74.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, September 27th.
+Stockholders of record on Tuesday, September 7th will be issued a dividend of $0.25 per share.
+This represents a $1.00 annualized dividend and a dividend yield of 2.46%.
+The ex-dividend date of this dividend is Friday, September 3rd.
+Tapestry’s payout ratio is presently 33.67%.

-In other Tapestry news, General Counsel David E. Howard sold 17,061 shares of the stock in a transaction on Thursday, August 26th.
-The shares were sold at an average price of $42.27, for a total transaction of $721,168.47.
-Following the completion of the sale, the general counsel now owns 53,741 shares of the company’s stock, valued at approximately $2,271,632.07.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, VP Manesh Dadlani sold 1,211 shares of the stock in a transaction on Monday, August 23rd.
-The shares were sold at an average price of $42.36, for a total transaction of $51,297.96.
-Following the sale, the vice president now directly owns 21,486 shares of the company’s stock, valued at approximately $910,146.96.
+In other Tapestry news, VP Manesh Dadlani sold 1,211 shares of the stock in a transaction dated Monday, August 23rd.
+The stock was sold at an average price of $42.36, for a total value of $51,297.96.
+Following the completion of the sale, the vice president now directly owns 21,486 shares in the company, valued at $910,146.96.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, General Counsel David E. Howard sold 17,061 shares of the stock in a transaction dated Thursday, August 26th.
+The stock was sold at an average price of $42.27, for a total value of $721,168.47.
+Following the transaction, the general counsel now owns 53,741 shares of the company’s stock, valued at $2,271,632.07.
 The disclosure for this sale can be found here.
-1.40% of the stock is currently owned by company insiders.
+1.40% of the stock is currently owned by corporate insiders.

-A hedge fund recently raised its stake in Tapestry stock.
-Morgan Stanley increased its holdings in Tapestry, Inc. (NYSE:TPR) by 18.0% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 1,139,695 shares of the luxury accessories retailer’s stock after acquiring an additional 173,870 shares during the quarter.
-Morgan Stanley owned about 0.41% of Tapestry worth $49,554,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-Hedge funds and other institutional investors own 81.92% of the company’s stock.
+An institutional investor recently raised its position in Tapestry stock.
+Morgan Stanley increased its position in shares of Tapestry, Inc. (NYSE:TPR) by 18.0% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 1,139,695 shares of the luxury accessories retailer’s stock after purchasing an additional 173,870 shares during the period.
+Morgan Stanley owned approximately 0.41% of Tapestry worth $49,554,000 as of its most recent filing with the Securities and Exchange Commission.
+88.54% of the stock is owned by hedge funds and other institutional investors.

 About Tapestry